Molecular Standardization: Canonicalization, Tautomerization, and Salt Handling

 Feature Endpoints: Deployed on AWS

 These standardization and descriptor computations run inside Workbench feature endpoints — SageMaker-hosted transformer models that take raw SMILES and return standardized structures plus computed descriptors.
-Two variants are available:
+Three variants are available:

-smiles-to-taut-md-stereo-v1: Standard pipeline with salt extraction (ChEMBL default)smiles-to-taut-md-stereo-v1-keep-salts: Preserves salt forms for salt-sensitive modeling
+smiles-to-taut-md-stereo-v1: Standard 2D pipeline with salt extraction (ChEMBL default)smiles-to-taut-md-stereo-v1-keep-salts: 2D pipeline that preserves salt forms for salt-sensitive modelingsmiles-to-3d-descriptors-v1: 3D conformer-based descriptors (75 features) with salt extraction

 The AqSol Dataset: A Real-World Example